 Notaries Public in British Columbia have been granted the authority to attest to the validity of your signature on a document.
 By doing so, a BC Notary ensures that you understand the nature of document before you sign it.

-I recommend that you book an appointment to see me.
+If you need a document notarized, I recommend that you book an appointment to see me.

-Please bring two pieces of identification.
+- Please bring two pieces of identification.

 – 1 piece must be government-issued photo identification, such as driver’s licence, passport, or BCID.

 – 1 piece may be a Social Insurance Card, Health Care Card, or a major credit card.